 Eat a nutrient-rich diet

 Don’t overuse antibiotics

 Story by Sarah Bridges.
 This article originally appeared in Plenty in March 2008.
-The story was added to MNN.com in April 2009.
+The story was added to MNN.com.